phonopy/phono3py/doc/command-options.rst

 (Setting tag: ``ISOTOPE``, ``.TRUE.`` or ``.FALSE.``)

-Phonon-isotope scattering is calculated..
+Phonon-isotope scattering is calculated based on the formula by Shin-ichiro Tamura, Phys.
+Rev. B, **27**, 858 (1983).
 Mass variance parameters are read from database of the natural abundance data for elements, which refers Laeter *et al.*, Pure Appl.
-Chem., **75**, 683 (2003)
+Chem., **75**, 683 (2003).

 ::